 Meatless Monday doesn’t mean you have to give up eating meat, but rather use Monday as a day to increase your intake of plant-based foods like fruits & vegetables, whole grains, beans, nuts & seeds.
 These foods also contain protein and are packed with essential vitamins, minerals and fiber.
+Meatless Monday is a reminder to be mindful of the food you eat and the dietary choices you make.
+Once a week, we provide an opportunity to get your daily nutrients and try a new recipe!

 Our partners who participate in Meatless Monday are committed to featuring meatless entrees and options on Mondays.
 The Meatless Monday campaign is based on personal choice so our partners will continue to serve meat on Mondays, with an emphasis on meatless choices.
 By doing so, our partners increase knowledge, choice and mindfulness in our eating habits.
 If you are a hospital, restaurant or university interested in starting a Meatless Monday campaign, contact us for more information and support in getting started.